-The Division of Water Monitoring and Standards provides water quality information to assess and manage New Jersey’s water resources.
+The Division of Water Monitoring, Standards and Pesticide Control provides water quality information to assess and manage New Jersey’s water resources.
 This information is critical to knowing whether NJ’s waters are safe to swim in, aquatic life is healthy, fish and shellfish are safe to eat, and contributes information on whether water sources are safe to use for drinking water.

 Ecosystem, public health protection and restoration measures are accomplished through:

 Collection of ambient water quality data (fresh, marine and ground water)

 Administration of nonpoint source pollution control projects to help restore impaired waters

 The water quality monitoring data is used in the assessment and support of the Department’s responsibilities under: